Linuxfabrik/lfops/roles/login/README.md

 ## Troubleshooting

-`[DEPRECATION WARNING]: Encryption using the Python crypt module is deprecated.
+**`[DEPRECATION WARNING]: Encryption using the Python crypt module is deprecated.
 The Python crypt module is deprecated and will be removed from Python 3.13.
 Install the passlib library for continued encryption functionality.
-This feature will be removed in version 2.17.`: Make sure to install the `passlib` Python module on the Ansible Controller (`dnf install python3-passlib` on Fedora).
+This feature will be removed in version 2.17.`**

+* Make sure to install the `passlib` Python module on the Ansible Controller (`dnf install python3-passlib` on Fedora).

 ## License